Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Conclusion

 \section{Conclusion}

-This study provides the first large-scale empirical characterization of pre-trained models (PTMs) as a new form of software dependency, which we term \textbf{Software Dependencies 2.0}.
+This study provides the first large-scale empirical characterization of pre-trained models (PTMs) as a new form of software dependency, which we term \textbf{\textit{Software Dependencies 2.0}}.
 By analyzing a representative sample of 401 GitHub projects, we examined how PTMs are managed and integrated into real-world software.
 Our results show that PTM dependencies are often inconsistently specified across code, documentation, and configuration files, and adaptation is common, ranging from as-is reuse to architectural modification.
-We identified three dominant PTM reuse pipeline types—feature extraction, generative, and discriminative—and observed frequent interactions among PTMs and with other models, introducing significant architectural complexity.
+We identified three dominant PTM reuse pipeline types --- feature extraction, generative, and discriminative --- and observed frequent interactions among PTMs and with other models, introducing significant architectural complexity beyond conventional library reuse.
+Taken together, these findings provide empirical grounding for Software Dependencies 2.0 as model-centric, pipeline-embedded, and interaction-driven dependencies.

-These findings highlight the technical challenges of managing Software Dependencies 2.0, including maintainability, reproducibility, and system reliability.
-By conceptualizing PTMs as first-class, modular components, our work informs the development of improved tools, standards, and best practices to support reliable integration and long-term maintenance.
-Future research should investigate automated support for PTM dependency management, examine reuse and adaptation in industrial-scale ML systems, and further explore multi-model interactions to advance understanding and engineering of Software Dependencies 2.0.
+Our results suggest that managing Software Dependencies 2.0 requires practices that extend beyond traditional dependency management, including improved traceability of model artifacts, explicit versioning, and support for multi-model coordination.
+By conceptualizing PTMs as first-class, modular components rather than opaque add-ons, the software engineering community can develop tools, standards, and architectural guidance tailored to model-centric systems.
+More broadly, advancing the theory and engineering of Software Dependencies 2.0 will be critical to support reliable integration and long-term maintenance as model-centric components become increasingly central to modern software systems.
+Our results guide future research: to investigate automated support for PTM dependency management, examine reuse and adaptation in industrial-scale ML systems, and further explore multi-model interactions to advance understanding and engineering of Software Dependencies 2.0.